georgringer/crowdin/Documentation/Configuration/Index.rst

 Translating extensions
 ======================

-You can switch between TYPO3 Core and different preinstalled extensions by using the selector in the task bar.
+You can switch between TYPO3 Core and your local extensions by using the selector in the TYPO3 top bar.

 To be able to translate an extension, it needs to be enabled as a project on Crowdin.